Citrus-Software/mikan-docs/docs/guides/tuto02_biped/tuto02_mikan_biped_part02_binding&modifiers.md

 ### Binding

 After building our template hierarchy, let's move on to constructing the rig and binding the character.
-To bind your character, the rig must first be built.
+Before binding your character, make sure the rig is built.
 To do this, simply click on the **rocket** icon.

 ![build rig](./img/build_rig.png)